 benefits of juniper

 What is juniper berry tea?

 Juniper berry tea is a drink that has been consumed for thousands of years.
-There are many benefits to drinking juniper berry tea.
+There are many benefits of juniper and drinking juniper berry tea.
 It’s not just a tasty and refreshing beverage, but it also offers lots of health benefits.

-Juniper berries are the fruit of the Juniperus plant and are actually not berries at all, but the cones of the female plants.
-When ripe they are a dark blue/purplish color.
+Juniper berries are the fruit of the Juniper tree (Juniperus plant) and are actually not berries at all, but the cones of the female plants.
+When ripe, they are a dark blue/purplish color.

+benefits of juniper